ERavazzolo/Onelife/README.md

 ## Description
 Onelife is personal project featuring a landing page for a self-improvement, health center.

-The design for this project was done by me, in collaboration with Rick Veronese.
-All the content was also written by me.
+The design and content for this project was done by me, in collaboration with designer Rick Veronese.
+Some feature styles and animations are inspired by designer Jonas Schmedtmann.

 OneLife embodies my personal vision of a center based on a positive message of contribution to others through the taking care of oneself first, improving the mental and physical state of people.